arturochian/datascience-2015/lessons/14_close_out_supervised/README.md

 8. What kind of inputs (continuous or categorical)?
 8. Can we do multi-class classification?
 9. Can we use ANNs for regression, not just classification?

+# Datascience Decision-Making Exercise
+You are datascientists now!
+Given the below datasets, you've got to make moves.

+## Dataset 1
+- We have a set of historical brain scans, each tagged as either Benign or Cancerous.
+- There are ~1,000 features
+- There are 100,000 samples
+- We want to give a patient the probability they have cancer.

+What method(s) would you try and why?

+## Dataset 2
+- We have a set of legal documents and we need to classify them as either type A, B, C or D.
+- There are ~5,000 words in each document
+- There are 80,000 samples

+What method(s) would you try and why?

+## Dataset 3
+- We have collected some data for a number of different store fronts and have tagged each storefront as either Successful or Unsuccessful
+- There are 10 features
+- There are ~1000 samples
+- Give a new measurement, we want to place it in eiter the Successful or Unsuccessful bucket and attach a probability to it.

+What method(s) would you try and why?